bsbhadwal/rag_qa_pipeline/README.md

 2. Extract code chunks from the repository files.
 3. Generate LLM-powered summaries for each chunk.
 4. Embed and store these hybrid chunks in a persistent ChromaDB vector store located at `pipeline_outputs/chroma_db_persistent`.
-5. Run a set of default questions against the newly built index if any are defined in `config.py`.
+5. Runs a set of default questions against the newly built index if any are defined in `config.py`.
+By default we have a set of over 20 Questions sorted from easy to hard that establishes what questions the RAG system can handle.
+The system also provides references for the answer with their score.

-**Note:** This process can take some time, especially the first time you run it, as it involves LLM calls to summarize every code chunk.
-Subsequent runs will use the cached index.
+**Note:** This process can take some time, especially the first time you run it, as it involves LLM calls to summarize every code chunk (Plus delay to stay within free tier).
+( All tasks outputs are cached on file system which adds redundancy / saves processing time.
+Subsequent runs will use the cached index.)

+**Command Line Only** There is no need to run the web UI to simply answer questions, you can do it via command line.
+Simply add your repository and set of questions to the config.py.

 ### Step 2: Run the Web Application